Chris’ note: The rise of electric vehicles (EVs) and self-driving cars is one of the world’s most unstoppable trends… and it’s just getting started.

 Based on that, it doesn’t make any sense to own an oil company for the long-term.
 Pipelines, tank farms, refineries… there will be a lot less of them.
 The auto insurance industry is going to have to find something else to do for a living.
 Ambulance-chasing lawyers are going to get less business because there will be fewer auto accidents.
 Drunk driving won’t be much of a problem.

-Justin: I totally agree with your outlook.
+Chris: I totally agree with your outlook.
 I mean, we’ll probably see a few more oil and oil stocks rallies in the coming years.
 But the long-term outlook is not promising.

 Doug: This has major geopolitical implications, too.
 Many countries, mostly in the Muslim world, produce nothing except oil.
 They got lucky the stuff was buried under their sand, and Westerners showed them what to do with it.
 However, most of them have frittered away the proceeds, and now they don’t know how to do anything but produce a surplus of unskilled people.
 Those places are going to collapse.
 Oil will still be of value, of course – but at nowhere near the gross revenues it is today.

 So, big geopolitical changes are coming to the Middle East.